hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/ExecutingExampleTest.md

 cd workdir
 ```

-Edit the stabilizer.properties file.
+Edit the simulator.properties file.
 In case of EC2, you only need to have a look at the following 2 properties:

 ```
 CLOUD_IDENTITY=~/ec2.identity